smyoung88/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-The purpose of this analysis is to provide Pewlett-Hackard with retirement information for their company so they can plan for a smooth transition when the "silver tsunami" happens.
+The purpose of this analysis is to provide Pewlett-Hackard with retirement information for their company so they can plan for a smooth transition when the "silver tsunami" happens - the mass retirement of it's retirement-eligible employee group.
 The amount of retirement-eligible employees by title and employees eligible for the mentorship program to train the future of the company were gathered for this project.

 ## Results